Cam Brainard

-Cam "Buzz" Brainard (born Cameron Brainard) is an American voice actor, narrator and radio personality.
+Cam "Buzz" Brainard (born Cameron Duane Brainard; May 21, 1962) is an American voice actor, narrator and radio personality.
+He is best known for hosting "The Music Row Happy Hour" on SiriusXM's The Highway, and for having been the long-time announcer for Disney Channel.

 Career

 Voice-over talent

-As a voice talent, Brainard is known as the main announcer for the Disney Channel from July 2001 until March 2017.
+As a voice talent, Brainard is known as the main announcer for the Disney Channel from 2000 to 2017.
 He first gained notoriety as the "smart aleck" narrator with a cult-following on the syndicated television show Maximum Exposure, also known as "Max X" which ran for two seasons from 2000 to 2002.
 As a sports announcer, Brainard hosted "This Week In Baseball" on FOX (taking over for the late Mel Allen) from 2000 until the show ended its run after more than 30 years in 2011.
 He also narrated Breed All About It for Animal Planet and was the promo voice for the TV series Friends in syndication.

 Currently, Brainard is the voice of television's "World Access" on the Travel Channel, as well as many television and radio commercials.
 Audiences also hear his voice on more than 500 radio stations in the U.S. and Canada and growing.
 His formats range from AC to Hot AC, Christian Radio to Country and from Rock to Adult Hits.

 Since 2017, he has been the announcer for rhythm game StepManiaX.